crabnebula-dev/tauri-fuzz/docs/src/introduction.md

 ### `tauri-fuzz-cli`

-A command line utility that simplifies the steps to fuzz a Tauri app.
+A command line utility that simplifies as much as possible the steps to fuzz a Tauri app.
 It handles both setting up the fuzzing environment and starting fuzzing instances for a Tauri app.